sharonkim09/gt-hw-pwa/README.md

-# nosql: Workout Tracker
+# Budget Tracker

 ## Description
-This application is a workout tracker where user is able to view, create, and track daily workouts.
-User can log multiple exercises in a workout on a given day.
-This application uses Mongo database with a Mongoose schema and handle routes with Express.
+This application is to allow user to access their budgets offline access and functionality.
+The user will be able to add expenses and deposits to their budget with or without a connection.
+When entering transactions offline, they should populate the total when brought back online.

 ## Table of Contents
 * [Installation](#installation)